tatiananantes/skills-workshops/week-5/following_ajax_request_response_cycle/README.md

 * Do a diagram of option 1.

-* See if you can change the code to make `comparison-with-non-jquery.html` behave and display what `index.html does.
+* See if you can change the code to make `comparison-with-non-jquery.html` behave and display what `index.html does`.